Home

 Railway Modelling

-Eventhough I don't really see myself as a modeller anymore, I am quite proud to be an honorary (and distant) member of the first railway modeller club in Turkey.
+I am quite proud to be an honorary (and distant) member of the first railway modeler club in Turkey.

 Your webmaster posing in front of TGV set 325, the fastest train in the world at the time of the picture.
 Taken in October 2006, at Villeneuve Saint George depot.
 Photo A. Charrey